Semester-Project-WS19-20/wasm-pong-rs/README.md

 # wasm-pong-rs

-WASM-Pong-Rs is Pong-Game which uses Sounds and Simple Graphics.
+WASM-Pong-Rs is a Pong-Game which uses Sounds and Simple Graphics.
 It is using WebAssembly and is written in Rust.

 This Game was originally made by [bzar](https://github.com/bzar).